 You may also enjoy The Overload Syndrome: Learning to Live Within Your Limits (Guidebook).

-©2010-2013 The Peaceful Mom– Feel free to share this post in its entirety with a link to ThePeacefulMom.com and credit given to Kimberlee Stokes.
+©2010-2017 Kimberlee Stokes The Peaceful Mom– Feel free to share a link to this post with credit given to Kimberlee Stokes.